TheXDS/PhisherTank/README.md

 ### `try` command
 This command will execute a single attack workflow on the specified phishing site, and return a log of every step performed and whether or not it succeded.
 It's useful to determine if a phishing site might still be up, although some sites would not throw http errors if they're down, they'll just redirect to a landing site about the phishing site being blocked with a 3XX result...
 Including `POST` requests.

-The command is formatted as follows: `./PhisherTank simulate <attackName>` where:
+The command is formatted as follows: `./PhisherTank try <attackName>` where:
  - `attackName`: One of the available attacks.
 See the [`list` command](#list-command) for more information on how to get a list of available attacks.

 ### Supported data generators
 Generator name | Description
 -------------- | -----------
 Faux           | This generator will create real-looking (yet false) data.
 Information will include a random person name, age, email, credit card info, etc. Phisical addresses would be generated for any country in the world using the american format, for ex.
 123 Some road name, building 123, some city, country.
-Garbage        | This generator will fill all data fields with random characters from the entire Unicode-16 table.
+Garbage        | This generator will fill all data fields with random characters from the entire UTF-16 table, including undefined characters.
 You might see Kanji, emoji, ASCII control characters, odd symbols, etc.
 Test           | This generator will create "Test" data.
 All fields will be filled with "test" or ovbious test data.
 Truckload      | Same as `Garbage`, but including about 64 KB of random bytes per field.
 Why 64 KB?
 It's large enough to cause trouble on SQL databases where a field may have a limited size, and small enough that most requests should not fail due to their size.
 UsFaux         | Same as `Faux`, but restricting the physical address generation to US addresses.
 PhisherTank includes a small set of real US cities and states to use when generating this data to make it a bit more believable.